How to keep things clean AND keep ducks

 4. Use small no-tip water bowls.

 Ducklings need to drink a lot of water.
 Unlike chickens and chicks, ducklings don’t do very well with water nipples.
-Plus, water nipples don’t allow ducklings to clean out their nostrils/nares, which is very important.
+Plus, water nipples don’t allow ducklings to clean out their nostrils/nares, which is very important to their health.

 Thus, our duckling brooder always has two small no-tip water bowls inside.
 The ducklings will inevitably jump into the bowls, but they can also easily get out, ensuring that they don’t drown.